oleg-cherednik/gson-utils/README.md

 <details><summary>details</summary>
 <p>

-The class provides set ability to customize `Gson` instance and create a new `Gson` instances with current settings.
+The class provides ability to customize `Gson` instance and create a new `Gson` instances with current settings.

 #### Use custom type adapter factory